Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 [LAHD's Deasy Prop Activity Report for a "Friend" He Covered For](https://housingapp.lacity.org/reportviolation/Pages/PublicPropertyActivityReport?APN=&CaseType=1&CaseNo=824575)<br/>

-No fines, no penalities, just a letter.
+No fines, no penalties, just a letter.
 So the pattern of corruption and abuse continues.
 All the tenants got burned as a result of speaking up:<br/>

 [NO VIOLATIONS TENANTS GOT PUNISHED FOR SPEAKING UP](#NO_VIOLATIONS_TENANTS_GOT_PUNISHED_FOR_SPEAKING_UP)